 The Romans have an important role in the history of Sardinia.
 They conquered the island in 238 BCE, taking advantage of a revolt by Carthaginian mercenaries.

 There are many places where you can experience the Roman influence in the history of Sardinia.
-Other than the sites of Nora and Tharros which I have mentioned above, you may want to visit these:
+Other than the above mentioned sites of Nora and Tharros, you may want to visit these:

 ROMAN AMPHITHEATER, CAGLIARI – Open every day from 9:00 am to 5:00 or 7:00 pm, depending on the season, and costing just €3 to visit, this massive theater was carved directly into the rock during the 2nd century AD and could hold up to 10000 spectators.
 Not far from it, you can also visit Villa Tigellio.